-Recognizing the well documented health advantages of breastfeeding for infants and mothers, this policy provides clear expectations for a supportive environment to enable breastfeeding employees to express their milk during work hours.
+Recognizing the well documented health advantages of human milk and breastfeeding for infants and mothers, this policy provides clear expectations for a supportive environment to enable breastfeeding employees to express their milk during work hours.

 All employees who are breastfeeding a child, and who need to express milk during their scheduled work time, may express milk during normal breaks and meal times, and will also be provided other reasonable break time(s) to express milk.
-A reasonable break time shall be provided each time such employee has a need to express milk, up to one (1) year after the date of the birth of the employee's nursing child.

-A private, sanitary space, or designated lactation room, shall be available where the nursing mother is shielded from view and free from intrusion of her co-workers and the public.
-Lactation rooms and private space are provided throughout the enterprise for employees to express milk during scheduled work time.
+A private, sanitary space, or designated lactation room, shall be available where the employee who is expressing milk is shielded from view and free from intrusion by other employees and the public if desired Lactation rooms and private space are provided throughout the enterprise for employees to express milk during scheduled work time.
 If employees prefer, they may also express milk in their own private offices, or in other private locations agreed upon in consultation with the employee's supervisor.
 Space must be completely private to ensure no one can see inside the space and no one is able or permitted to enter the space while it is being used to express milk.
 The space provided cannot be a restroom.